michaeljfazio/Pirrit/README.md

 Backstory
 =========

-Recently I've been volenteering some of my free time to help children learn to program software and tinker with electronics and I thought it might be neat for the kids to build an old school arcade machine.
-As part of my initial research into this I had compiled MAME on my new MacBook and was searching for some ROMs that I could try out.
+Recently I've been volunteering some of my free time to help children learn to program software and tinker with electronics and I thought it might be neat for the kids to build an old school arcade machine.
+As part of my initial research into this I had compiled MAME on my new MacBook and was searching for some ROMs to try out.
 The first ROM that I downloaded just happened to be infected with some nasty Malware...

-If you're curious, the ROM was for [Galaxian](https://en.wikipedia.org/wiki/Galaxian) and [here is/was the actual download link](http://www.freeroms.com/dl_roms/rom_download.php?title=galaxian_midway&system=MAME&game_id=5674)
+If you're curious, the ROM was for [Galaxian](https://en.wikipedia.org/wiki/Galaxian) and [here is/was the actual download link](http://www.freeroms.com/dl_roms/rom_download.php?title=galaxian_midway&system=MAME&game_id=5674).

 Now at this point I should mention that from time-to-time I can be quite a careless individual.
 The ROM in question was packaged such that upon execution I was immediately asked to enter my root password.
 Stupid me complied without thinking twice.
 It was late.
 I was tired.
 And quite frankly my fingers were typing in auto-pilot mode at this point.
 My bad.

 Almost immediately I knew that I had f**ked up.

-Suddenly, some shadey "software services" appeared on my laptop and Safari started behaving odd.
+Suddenly, some shadey "software services" appeared on my laptop and Safari started behaving oddly.
 Convinced that I'd been compromised by "something" I immediately downloaded ESET Cyber Security for Mac and ran a scan.

 Nothing....
 My MacBook appeared clean.
-I was not convinced however.
+I was not convinced.

 I checked my running processes and one in particular stood out.
 It looked like a whole bunch of javascript code passed as an argument to "/usr/bin/osascript".